NobleNomadic/NomadOS/README.md

 It uses functions from the kernel library to get input, and handle commands.
 The shell is very simple and looks for a user program with the same name as the command entered, and then will try and execute that code.

+To find a user program, the shell loads sector 49 of the disk into memory.
+This sector contains the data for where each file is stored, both programs and user files.

 ### User Programs
 User progams are the useful part of the OS.
 With just a kernel, the operating system can't do anything.